Submit A formAfter Hours Contact

 A specialist lawyer can advocate for you to receive a Section 10 Dismissal or a Conditional Release Order without conviction, which both result in exiting the courtroom with no criminal record.

-Need legal representation?
-Book a free consultation with us today.
+Book a free consultation with our firm today

 The penalties for cultivating prohibited plants can vary significantly based on specific details of each case.
 The maximum penalty relies on several key factors: